Jan Snellinck: Life

 Snellinck became a master of the Antwerp Guild of St. Luke in 1577.
 During his initial years in Antwerp Snellinck relied more on his art dealing than on his art making to make a living.
 In 1577 he received his first pupil and the next one would follow only five years later.
 Of the 16 pupils he would receive during his very long career, only Abraham Janssens would make a name for himself.
 Snellinck became a poorter (burger) of Antwerp on 27 June 1597.

 Snellinck gradually established a reputation as evidenced by the commissions he received from Peter Ernst I von Mansfeld-Vorderort, an Imperial and Spanish army commander of German origin and Governor of the Spanish Netherlands from 1592 to 1594, and from the Archdukes Albrecht and Isabella, who were also governors of the Spanish Netherlands from 1598 to 1621.
-His appointment to court painter of the Archdukes may have been related to his work on a commission by the government of Antwerp for the manufacture of a set of seven tapestry works, which were to serve as decorations on the occasion of the joyful entry in Antwerp of the Archdukes Albert and Isabella Clara Eugenia as the new governors of the Spanish Netherlands on 10 December 1599.
+His appointment to court painter of the Archdukes may have been related to his work on a commission by the government of Antwerp for the manufacture of a set of seven tapestry works, which were to serve as decorations on the occasion of the joyous entry in Antwerp of the Archdukes Albert and Isabella Clara Eugenia as the new governors of the Spanish Netherlands on 10 December 1599.
 The tapestries together with the cartoons painted by Snellinck were later gifted to the Archdukes.
 The tapestries were then given by Archduke Albert to King Philip III before 1621 or sent to King Philip IV after the death of Archduchess Isabella in 1633.
 They remained in the royal tapestry collection.
 Snellinck also received commissions for altarpieces in Antwerp, Mechelen and Oudenaarde.

 Jan Snellinck died on 1 October 1638 in Antwerp,.
 His wife died five days later.
 Jan Snellinck left an extensive art collection.
 An early 17th-century painting depicting an art collection or art gallery (Attributed to Hieronymus Francken II, Royal Museums of Fine Arts of Belgium) was identified by art historian Simone Speth-Holterhoff as a representation of the art gallery or collection of Jan Snellinck.
 The identification was made on the basis of the presumed similarities between certain figures in the composition and contemporary portraits of known persons.
 It is no longer believed that this painting depicts Snellinck's collection or gallery or that of any other historic person but is rather an imaginary depiction of an art collection.